ANAMCraft/ANAM-Support-Docs/articles/how-to-show-your-products-as-always-in-stock.md

 ## Conclusion

 By disabling inventory tracking, your products will always appear as available for purchase.
-This is particularly useful for vendors who craft items to order or have an ample supply of products.
+This is particularly useful for makers who craft items to order or have an ample supply of products.

 ## Frequently Asked Questions (FAQ)